nochinxx/nochinxx.github.io/_posts/2025-10-30-who-owns-it.md

 As my professor Daniel Tomasevich explained in his *Intellectual Property: Principles and Protection* lecture, these categories aim to balance protection with innovation.

-When I built my latest app, [goalsforme.com](#), I wasn’t thinking about IP at all.
-Writing this paper made me realize that documentation and authorship are part of building responsibly.
+When I built my latest app, [**goalsforme.com**](goalsforme.com), I wasn’t thinking about IP at all.
+Writing this article made me realize that documentation and authorship are part of building responsibly.
 For developers, copyright is especially important: it safeguards the **interface, flow, and design choices** that make an app unique.

 The U.S. Copyright Office has stated that it will not register works lacking “meaningful human input,” a position reaffirmed by the federal case *Thaler v.
 Perlmutter* (2023), which held that “human authorship is an essential part of a valid copyright claim.”
-As *Communications Lawyer* authors Rosenfeld, Chamusco, and Farley explain, courts view copyright as an incentive meant for humans—not for machines.
+As *Communications Lawyer* authors Rosenfeld, Chamusco, and Farley explain, courts view copyright as an incentive meant for humans not for machines.

 This means that unedited, fully AI-generated code cannot be copyrighted.
 However, as the U.S. Copyright Office’s *Copyright and Artificial Intelligence: Part 2* clarifies, when developers “modify material originally generated by AI technology to such a degree that the modifications meet the standard for copyright protection,” those human changes qualify for protection.
 In other words, your edits and organization matter.